Korail Class 351000: Overhaul

 The Daegu subway fire compelled Korail to introduce flame-resistant interiors for passenger safety.
 As a result, all first and second generation trains were overhauled with fire-retardant interiors from 2003 to 2005.
 All third and fourth generation trains were delivered to be fire-retardant from the beginning.

 New livery

 All first and second generation trains featured a livery consisting of red and orange stripes.
 These trains were repainted into a two-tone blue and yellow livery from 2003 to 2005.
 The new livery has a metaphor of Taegeuk, but was criticized as being too primitive-looking.
-The livery is applied only on front and on the doors.
+The livery is applied only on the front and on the doors.

 Until 2017, trains 351-61~351-72 used a two-tone red and blue livery, the same livery used on Line 1 and Gyeongui-Jungang Line trains.